Jill Brothers: Juniors

+Women's

-In 2005 Brothers' women's team finished fourth out of eight teams at Nova Scotia women's championships in her first year of eligibility.
+In 2005 Brothers' women's team finished fourth out of eight teams at the Nova Scotia women's championships in its first year of eligibility.

 Brothers won her first provincial women's championship in 2007 and represented Nova Scotia at the Scotties Tournament of Hearts in Lethbridge, Alberta with teammates Meredith Harrison, Teri Lake, and Hayley Clarke.
 They finished with a 3-8 record.

-Brothers played lead for Nova Scotia (skipped by Mark Dacey) at the 2010 Canadian Mixed Curling Championship, an event which she won.

-In 2010, Brothers moved to Ontario and begun playing for Kirsten Wall as the team's lead.
+In 2010, Brothers moved to Ontario and began playing for Kirsten Wall as the team's lead.
 In 2012, the team broke up, and Wall left the rink, and Brothers was promoted from lead to skip.
 Brothers qualified for her first Ontario provincial in 2013.
 Following the season, Brothers moved back to Nova Scotia to play third for Heather Smith, for whom she played two seasons.
 The team won the 2014 Nova Scotia Scotties Tournament of Hearts, and represented Nova Scotia at the 2014 Scotties Tournament of Hearts.
 There, Smith led the team to a 4-7 record.
 Smith left the team in 2015, and Brothers took over as skip.
 Brothers won the 2016 Nova Scotia Scotties Tournament of Hearts, and led Nova Scotia to a 6-5 record at the 2016 Scotties Tournament of Hearts.
 Brothers would not win another provincial until 2019.
 She led her Nova Scotia team on home ice at the 2019 Scotties Tournament of Hearts, but were eliminated after pool play, finishing with a 2-5 record.

 The 2021 Nova Scotia Scotties was cancelled due to the COVID-19 pandemic in Nova Scotia, so the Nova Scotia Curling Association appointed Brothers and her team to represent the province at the 2021 Scotties Tournament of Hearts, as the 2020 provincial champion Mary-Anne Arsenault moved to British Columbia.
-One member of the Brothers rink, Sarah Murphy opted to not attend the Scotties, with lead Jenn Brine moving up to second and alternate Emma Logan moving up to play lead.
+One member of the Brothers rink, Sarah Murphy, opted not to attend the Scotties, with lead Jenn Brine moving up to second and alternate Emma Logan moving up to play lead.
 At the Tournament of Hearts, Brothers led team Nova Scotia to a 3–5 record, failing to make it to the championship round.

+In the 2021-22 season, Team Brothers competed with Jenn Mitchell at lead, Sarah Murphy at second, Erin Carmody at third and Kim Kelly as the alternate.
+They were invited to the 2021 Canadian Olympic Curling Pre-Trials in her hometown of Liverpool, NS, as a result of their second-place finish at the 2021 Canadian Curling Pre-Trials Direct-Entry Event in Ottawa.
+They finished the round-robin in last place in Pool B with a 1-5 record.
+Their last major event was the 2022 Nova Scotia Scotties Tournament of Hearts in Berwick, NS.
+They were not able to defeat Christina Black, whose team won all three qualifying events against them to claim the title, and would break up at the end of the season.